-- High-quality teaching - Widening participation and tackling social exclusion - Excellent employment record for students - Strong student support systems - Links with employers, industry and commerce. - Links with Local Enterprise Partnerships (LEPs)
+- High-quality teaching, learning and assessment - Widening participation and tackling social exclusion - Excellent employment record for students - Strong student support systems - Links with employers, industry and commerce. - Links with Local Enterprise Partnerships (LEPs)

-In 2016-17 the College achieved this in particular by:
+In 2017/18 the College achieved this in particular by:

-- raising its overall success rates to 84.4%, 2.3% above national average - expanding its apprenticeship numbers to 1015 - improving the Timely Completion rates for apprenticeships to 65.1%, 6.1% above national average - embedding work experience into the Study Programme for 87% of learners aged 16-19 - strengthening its links with the London Borough of Waltham Forest and involvement in its Employment and Skills Board for the Borough
+- raising its overall success rates to 85.6%, 1.2% above national average - expanding its apprenticeship student numbers - improving the timely completion rates for apprenticeships to 65.1%, 6.1% above national average - strengthening its links with the London Borough of Waltham Forest and involvement in its Employment and Skills Board for the Borough

 - meeting the needs of disadvantaged and marginalised students.
-Over 80% of College learners are in the three most deprived bands, over 90% of students are from an ethnic minority, only c 25% of young people have GCSE Maths or English at Grade C on entry - The majority and an increasing number of students progress to positive destinations including higher education, employment and further education and training
+Approximately 70% of College learners are in the three most deprived bands, over 90% of students are from an ethnic minority, only c 30% of young people have GCSE Maths or English at Grade C on entry - The majority and an increasing number of students progress to positive destinations including higher education, employment and further education and training